 - Multi-directional Feedback: Employee performance reviews should not be just for an individual employee, but the team.
 Employees should be able to provide feedback to senior managers and other team members.
 It will help build a more transparent company culture.

-To ensure that you get the best out of your team, as a HR manager there are plenty of things you can do for the remote working era.
+To ensure that you get the best out of your team, as an HR manager there are plenty of things you can do for the remote working era.
 Performance reviews are just one of them.
-Also think about your company culture, and healthcare benefits for employees.
+Also, think about your company culture and healthcare benefits for employees.
 For a post-COVID world, the right employee healthcare plans can do wonders to attract and retain the right talent.

 Ensure that your business health plans have the right benefits for 2021 and beyond.
-Here’s another blog we wrote on why you need comprehensive employee wellness programs.
+Here’s another blog you will find helpful about the comprehensive employee wellness programs.
 Do bookmark this blog for more great tips on managing your team, and employee healthcare benefits.